Often students have concern about themselves or others or with situations in which they find themselves.

 - suffering from low self esteem or feelings of inadequacy

 The Counseling Center staff possesses knowledge and expertise in a broad range of problems that university students typically and frequently encounter including relationship problems with romantic partner, roommates or friends, family problems, grief and loss issues related to relationship break-up or death; also low self-esteem, depression, anxiety, and uncertainty about choice of academic major or career.
 These are just a few of the problems and concerns that the staff is well-trained in helping students to understand, change, and cope with more effectively.
 Personal concerns may also include family, peer and work relationships, difficulties or emotional issues related health or mental health.
-A consulting psychiatrist is available when medication may be needed.
 Counseling services are free to enrolled matriculated students.
 Our office is opened Monday through Friday from 8:30 a.m. to 4:30 p.m.